LtCol Jerry A. Godfrey

 In July 2013, Major Godfrey reported to Marine Corps Air Ground Combat Center (MCAGCC), 29 Palms, California where he served as Operations Officer, Combat Logistics Battalion 7 (CLB-7).
 While assigned to CLB-7, he deployed as the Logistics Combat Element (LCE) Operations Officer in support of OEF.
 In October 2014, Major Godfrey transferred to 7th Marine Regiment where he served as Logistics Officer.
 During this tour, Major Godfrey deployed as the Logistics Officer, Special Purpose Marine Air Ground Task Force-Crisis Response-Central Command (SPMAGTF-CR-CC).

 In May 2016, Major Godfrey reported to Manpower Management Officer Assignments (MMOA), Quantico, Virginia where he served as Combat Service Support Majors Monitor.
 In July 2018, he returned to The Basic School to serve as Operations Officer.
 He was promoted to his present rank in October 2018.
 In May 2020, Lieutenant Colonel Godfrey reported to Marine Corps Air Station (MCAS) Iwakuni, Japan for assignment to Marine Wing Support Squadron 171 (MWSS-171).

-His personal decorations include the Meritorious Service Medal with one Gold Star, Navy and Marine Corps Commendation Medal with two Gold Stars, Navy and Marine Corps Achievement Medal, and Outstanding Volunteer Service Medal.
+Lieutenant Colonel Godfrey’s personal decorations include: Meritorious Service Medal with three gold stars, Joint Commendation Medal, Navy and Marine Corps Commendation Medal with three gold stars and Combat Distinguishing Device, Navy and Marine Corps Achievement Medal, and Combat Action Ribbon.